 Please note: The inactive ingredients may vary between different manufacturers.

-Omeprazole reacts with a lot of drugs, and some individuals are also allergic to the drug, therefore, before you start taking omeprazole, here are a few things you should keep in mind:
+Omeprazole can react with several medications, and some individuals may be allergic to omeprazole.
+Before you begin treatment, there are a few things you should keep in mind:

-Prescription Omeprazole is available as a delayed-release capsule or packets of delayed-release granules which are mixed with liquid to be taken orally or administered through a feeding tube.
+Prescription Omeprazole is available as a delayed-release capsule or in packets of delayed-release granules.
+The granules can be mixed in liquid and taken orally or through a feeding tube.
 The nonprescription (over-the-counter) version of the drug is only available as a delayed-release oral tablet.

-Note: The term delayed-release means the medication is released in the intestine to prevent the breakdown of the medication by stomach acids.
-It is important that you never split or crush delayed-released medications, as this can cause you to absorb the medication too quickly, resulting in potentially dangerous side effects
+Note: The term delayed-release means the medication is designed to delay the release of a drug into the body, usually until it bypasses the stomach and enters the small intestine.
+This is to prevent the breakdown of the medication by stomach acids.
+It is, therefore, important that you never split or crush delayed-release medications, as this can cause you to absorb the medication too quickly, resulting in potentially dangerous side effects.

-You should always read the patient information leaflet before taking Omeprazole and you should read it again if you get a refill or new pack of Omeprazole.
-Reading the patient information leaflet will give you an up-to-date knowledge of how the medication should be used and any side effects you may experience.
+You should always read the patient information leaflet before taking Omeprazole, and you should read it again if you get a refill or new pack of Omeprazole, as the information is regularly updated.
+Reading the patient information leaflet will give you comprehensive information on how the medication should be used and describe potential side effects you may experience.

-Antacids can also be taken with this drug if needed.
+Additional antacids can be taken with Omeprazole if needed.
+You should talk to your doctor if you feel you require more than one antacid as there may be an alternative diagnosis to your symptoms.
 If you intend to use Sucralfate with Omeprazole, then Omeprazole must be taken at least 30 minutes before Sucralfate.

+The dose and frequency of Omeprazole, which is recommended, or prescribed, will depend on the condition that you are treating.
 Prescription Omeprazole should be taken at least 1 hour before a meal, once a day.
-It may be taken up to two times a day when used with other medication as a treatment to eliminate H. pylori, or it can even be taken up to three (3) times a day before meals when used to treat conditions in which the stomach produces excess acid.
-Ensure you follow your doctor’s instructions about how to take this medication.
+It may be taken up to two times a day when used with other medication as a treatment to eliminate H. pylori, and up to three times a day before meals when used to treat less common conditions in which the stomach produces excess acid.
+Always follow your doctor’s instructions on how to take Omperazole.

-For the nonprescription delayed-release tablets, these should be taken once a day in the morning, at least 1 hour before feeding, and the drug should be taken for 14 days in a row.
-If there is a need for additional treatments, another 14-day treatment may be repeated, but not more than once every 4 months.
+The nonprescription, delayed-release tablets should be taken once a day in the morning, at least 1 hour before food.
+A typical course lasts 14 days.
+If additional treatment is needed, another 14-day course may be repeated, but not more than once every 4 months.